Al-Rasif

 Al-Rasif (الرصيف) is a village in northern Syria located in the Qalaat al-Madiq Subdistrict of the al-Suqaylabiyah District in Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), al-Rasif had a population of 1,689 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+As of April 2025, the village had a population of 3,011.